How Can I Prevent My Puppy From Digging In The Yard?

 Control Parasites

 Parasites such as fleas or ticks can cause discomfort and itchiness, leading to digging behavior.
-Regularly check your puppy for any signs of parasites and consult with your veterinarian on appropriate prevention and treatment methods.
+Regularly check your puppy for any signs of parasites and consult with your veterinarian on appropriate and treatment methods.
 By effectively controlling parasites, you can help reduce the likelihood of your puppy resorting to digging as a way to alleviate itchiness or discomfort.

 Neuter or Spay Your Puppy